Juhani

 development results and investments of the 1990's were also lost.

-Ltd. is aiming again start from the existing reality its new quality
+Ltd. is aiming again start from the existing reality its new QM journey but it is not seen any strong commitment from

 the top management or innovative approach.
 E.g. the company has